nimeshkumar11/Implementation-of-PI-Square-Algorithm-in-Linux-kernel/README.md

 ### Overview
 PI2 or PI Square [1] is a simplified implementation of PIE algorithm [2].
 It is expected to perform similar to PIE (or sometimes better).
 This repository contains an implementation of PI2 in the Linux kernel.

+### Steps to build the modified kernel with MADPIE algorithm

+  1. Download or clone this repository on your local machine

+  2. Configure the kernel

+  3.  make menuconfig

+  4. Compile the kernel

+  5.  make

+  6. Build and install the modules

+  7.  make modules

+  8.  make modules_install

+  9. Install the kernel

+  10. make install

+### Steps to test the functionality of PIESQUARE AQM by using Flexible Network Tester (Flent) [4]

+   1. Setup a physical topology of three nodes:

+      Client <---> Router <---> Server

+   2. Create a separate passwordless SSH connection between client and router machines, so that Flent can collect queue statistics from the router machine

+   3. Install Netserver in server machine

+   4. Install Flent in client machine

+   5. Install the modified kernel with MADPIE algorithm in router machine

+   6. Run Flent for plotting different graphs

+### Syntax of the command to run Flent

+./run-flent rrul -p [PLOT_NAME] -l 160 -H [SERVER_IP] --test-parameter bandwidth=800M --test-parameter qdisc_stats_hosts=[ROUTER_SSH_IP] --test-parameter qdisc_stats_interfaces=[ROUTER_AQM_INTERFACE] --test-parameter upload_streams=num_cpus --test-parameter download_streams=num_cpus -t MADPIE -o ~/Desktop/PIESQUARE/test.png

+PLOT_NAME - The type of graph needed

+SERVER_IP - IP Address of the server

+ROUTER_SSH_IP - IP Address using which ssh connection is setup with router

+ROUTER_AQM_INTERFACE - Interface name of the router where AQM is installed Example command to run Flent

+./run-flent rrul -p all_scaled -l 160 -H 172.16.10.2 --test-parameter bandwidth=800M --test-parameter qdisc_stats_hosts=192.168.20.2 --test-parameter qdisc_stats_interfaces=eth1 --test-parameter upload_streams=num_cpus --test-parameter download_streams=num_cpus -t MADPIE -o ~/Desktop/MADPIE/test.png

 ### References

 [1] De Schepper, K., Bondarenko, O., Tsang, I. J., & Briscoe, B. (2016, November).
 PI2: A Linearized AQM for both Classic and Scalable TCP.
 In CoNEXT (pp. 105-119).